Please ensure Javascript is enabled for purposes of website accessibility

 At Cabot, we have two ways to measure breadth when looking for a stock market top.

 The first is the Advance-Decline Line, which is simply a running daily total of the number of stocks on the NYSE that advance less the number of stocks that decline.
 In a healthy bull market, the Advance-Decline Line regularly hits new highs.
 But as the bull market ages, the A-D Line fails to keep up with the leading averages.
-That’s called a divergence—and we don’t see it in the A-D Line today.
+That’s called a divergence—and we’re not seeing that on the NYSE today (although we have been seeing that in the Nasdaq).

-The second way we measure breadth—and this is only relevant to picking market tops—is to monitor the number of stocks on the NYSE hitting new lows.
+The second way we measure breadth—and this is only relevant to picking market tops—is to monitor the number of stocks on the NYSE hitting new lows (Cabot Growth Investor’s 2-Second Indicator).
 When the number is greater than 40 while the major indexes are rising to new peaks, it’s a danger sign.
-Right now, we’re in decent shape, with the number of NYSE stocks hitting new lows at 40.
+Right now, this is clearly negative, with 20 of the past 24 trading days bringing greater than 40 new lows—even as the S&P and Nasdaq remain near new high ground.

 Stock Market Top Sign #2: Increased Bullishness